 Another way to do this is by using a watch, set an alarm to activate every 45 seconds then follow this method.

-Fitness health is not responsible for any injuries caused and we advise check with GP before conducting any exercise, these exercises are not recommended for people with high blood pressure.
+Fitness health is not responsible for any injuries caused by physical activity and we advise check with GP before conducting any exercise, these exercises are not recommended for people with high blood pressure.

 2 comments